adityashibu/JavaScriptProjects/README.md

-# JSPiano
+# JavaScript Projects

-Recreating/Simulating a piano using HTML/CSS and JavaScript
+These are some of the projects I've built using through my journey of learning JavaScript